An Appalachian Trail Tale

 ~~~~~~~~~~

-There’ll be no sweat off my back, besides what’s already dripping, if you refrain from perusing this blog.
+There shall be no sweat off my back, besides what’s already dripping, if you refrain from perusing this blog.
 Please, discerning reader, return when you have something nice to say, which I suspect will be on the 24th of NEVER.
-Meanwhile, take your vitriol and be on your way; the path awaits.
+Meanwhile, take your vitriol and be on your way; the trail awaits.

-Lastly, if you think this blog is bad, wait ‘til you see the movie.
-Oh, and lastly-er, I am my sole critic (get it?
-SOLE critic?!
-Whew, I kill me!), who no other detractor can match.
+May your paths extend to no end.
+May the forest be with you.
+(Virtue sure isn’t.)
+Lastly, if you think this blog is bad, wait till you see the movie.
+Oh, and lastly-er, I am my sole critic.(See what I did there?)
+No other detractor can lay into me like I can.
+I know I suck, thank you.
+Next!

 “Of all the paths you take in life, make sure a few of them are dirt.”